 The months of pre-planning and decision making would have to be rushed if they ever hoped to meet the September deadline they set for themselves, a ludicrous date that they quickly retracted and revised.
 But this rush job came with several caveats as many of their co-workers were hard at work on Fire Emblem Heroes and the eventual Switch title that would catapult the series forward into the next generation.
 They couldn’t necessarily be picky with whomever worked on the project.
 Some were a given like series producers Masahiro Higuchi and Hitoshi Yamagami along with composers such as Takeru Kanazaki and Yasuhisa Baba.
 Others sought to take the project as a chance to try something new.
 Take the character designer.
-Instead of using the tried and true works of Yūsuke Kozaki, Toshiyuki Kusakihara, one of the games directors, insisted that they hire Hidari, a character designer for Fire Emblem Awakening’s many Einherjar Cards and the Fire Emblem Trading Card Game.
-Kusakihara had wanted to work with him for years but their schedules just couldn’t line up, until now.
-Hidari’s artwork exuded a certain charm that made characters even more endearing and even though the groundwork was already there for every single character the majority lacked any personality.
-The rest of Gaiden had suffered from this as well.
+Instead of using the tried and true works of Yūsuke Kozaki, Toshiyuki Kusakihara, one of the games directors, insisted that they hire Hidari, a popular Japanese character designer.
+Hidari’s artwork exuded a certain charm that made characters even more endearing and he wanted to apply this to the Fire Emblem formula.
+Starting with Alm’s design, and going through four redesigns of it, Hidari meticulously crafted him to feel like less of a royal character then previous Fire Emblem heroes.
+After designing Alm he used that as a bouncing board to bring to life the rest of the cast.
+Kusakihara was so impressed by the artwork that he just had to add it to the game and he did so by having each character’s portrait fill up the bottom screen so Hidari’s timless designs would always be on display.
+His artwork gave each character a personality that they were sorely lacking in, a fact that the rest of Gaiden itself was suffering from as well.
 A symptom of the time, many of the key plot points and realizations were locked away in the manual and not in the game proper due to the Famicoms many limitations.
 A great story was hidden underneath and only needed to be unearthed for all to see.
 They needed someone to help lead the team.
 Someone with an intricate knowledge of the source material.
 Someone who would dedicate themselves to unveiling this hidden gem to the world.

 That someone was Kenta Nakanishi.
 A relatively unknown member of Nintendo, Nakanishi had been working in the background ever since his start in 2009 first as a simple debugger then later on with Xenoblade Chronicles, helping one of the most important video games in history to get a western localization.
 After helping on some of the series main titles and becoming a subdirector on Fates, Nakanishi finally had the connections to speak with the driving forces behind Fire Emblem, a franchise that was near and dear to him.
 As a young boy, he was introduced to the series by his father, a major fan in his own right.
 Teaching him how to play and getting him hooked on the series, the two would play the original Shadow Dragon and Gaiden for hours on end.
 This time he spent with his father didn’t last unfortunately.
 Just around the release of Mystery of the Emblem his father passed away leaving him only with the memories of the fun times they had.
 Laying his father to rest with a copy of Mystery of the Emblem he continued playing the series for years to come.
 Later on, while sorting through his personal effects he found the two cartridges of Shadow Dragon and Gaiden that he played with his father long ago.
 Still containing his save data, Nakanashi reminisced about the times the two spent together, strengthening his bond with the games.
 He told his story to Yamagami and Higuchi and they hired him on the spot.
 It just felt right to them.
 With his vast knowledge of the series and his emotional attachment to Gaiden, Nakanishi seemed like a perfect match.
-Nakanashi led the Nintendo side of things but what about Intelligent Systems?
-Well Kusakihara decided to be the one to step up to the plate, intrigued by Gaidens unconventional gameplay.
+He would be just one of the many interesting directors for this project as Echoes would also have multiple directors, just like Fates.
+Genki Yokota would return as one of the minor directors late into the development cycle, as he was busy with other projects at the time.
+Kusakihara, more importantly, would step up to the plate as the games general director, leading the team through their latest endeavor.
+He had always been intrigued by Gaiden’s unconventional gameplay, and wanted to see how a modern audience would react to such a drastic shift in mechanics, so starting out as a director on Echoes was a perfect fit for him.
 With directors in tow the production was a go, though, they already had a strong idea of what they wanted to do at the beginning.

 From the outset of the project the directors and producers alike had several goals they wanted to reach by the tail end of production.
 The most pressing, matter at hand was Gaiden itself and specifically, its difficulty.
 Fire Emblem Gaiden was renowned as one of the most difficult titles in the series but it wasn’t only because of your opponents on the battlefield.
 Character growth rates were stingy at best, offering one or two stat boosts each level and if you lose enough units you won’t even be able to finish the game.
 It was brutal to say the least, brutal enough that it could alienate their current fanbase if they went down that route.
 To alleviate these concerns, they upped the growth rates to modern standards, tweaked some things with weapon accuracy, and added in other iconic innovations like the support and skill systems.
 The volume-like difficulty options and the option to enable Casual Mode didn’t hurt either.
 The team at Intelligent Systems wanted to introduce classic Fire Emblem to a new audience and this was just the tip of the iceberg.